 15 Law of Attraction Affirmations

-I excitedly anticipate the good things to come in my life
+I excitedly anticipate good things to come into my life

 I am happy for any opportunity to be inspired to want more and to dream bigger